CloudCannon/Jekyll-Tips/_tutorials/search.md

 Download the minified version from [lunr.js](http://lunrjs.com/).

-Include these files and JQuery below the Front Matter in `search.html`:
+Include these files and JQuery below the form in `search.html`:

 {% highlight html %}
 {% raw %}